fricciardi/datetime2/docs/index.rst

    The ``day_frac`` argument can be anything that can be passed to the :class:`fractions.Fraction` constructor, i.e. an integer, a float, another Fraction, a Decimal number or a string representing an integer, a float or a fraction.
-It is also possible to use a constructor form with numerator and denominator: in this case, the ``day_frac`` argument becomes the numerator of the fraction.
-The resulting value must be equal or greater than 0 and less than 1.
+It is also possible to use a 2-value tuple with integer values.
+This tuple represent the numerator and denominator of a fraction that will be passed to the :class:`fractions.Fraction` constructor.
+In any case, the resulting value for ``day_frac`` must be equal or greater than 0 and less than 1.
 A :exc:`TypeError` exception is raised if the argument type is not one of the accepted types.
 A :exc:`ZeroDivisionError` exception is raised if denominator is 0.
 A :exc:`ValueError` exception is raised in the argument value is outside